Patient-specific coronary angioplasty simulations -- a mixed-dimensional finite element modeling approach: Computational models and methods

 The stent geometry follows a ``corrugated rings'' design with straight connectors, comparable to BioMatrix stent designs~\cite{biomatrix_stent}, see Figure~\ref{fig:stentstructure}.
 The geometry is constructed using the open-source 3D beam generator MeshPy~\cite{steinbrecher_meshpy_2023}.
 The stent model consists of rings with eight crowns in each ring; the number of rings determines the stent length.
 The distance between the rings is $\unit[1.5]{mm}$; the crown distance is $\unit[0.45]{mm}$ and the crown height is $\unit[1.5]{mm}$.
 The stent strut thickness is $\unit[0.12]{mm}$, and its cross-section is rectangular with rounded corners.

 Considering the slender shape of the stent struts, a reduced-dimensional 1D beam theory is a good approximation.
 Each stent strut is discretized with three beam finite elements.
-The beams are modeled as 1D Cosserat continua embedded in 3D space based on the geometrically exact Simo-Reissner beam theory~\cite{reissner_one-dimensional_1972,simo_dynamics_1988}.
-They are described by the centerline curve $\boldsymbol{r}(s) \in \mathbb{R}^3$ connecting the cross-section centroids, where $s \in [0,L] \subset \mathbb{R}$ is an arc-length coordinate and $L$ the length of the beam in the undeformed configuration.
+The beams are modeled as 1D Cosserat continua embedded in 3D space based on the geometrically exact Simo-Reissner beam theory~\cite{reissner_one-dimensional_1972,simo_dynamics_1988}. \revb{We model the connection points between the beam elements as rigid joints, assuming that the flexibility of the joint itself can be neglected, which is a valid assumption for typical joints of 1D beam elements~\cite{klarmann_Coupling2DContinuum_2022}.} The beam elements are described by the centerline curve $\boldsymbol{r}(s) \in \mathbb{R}^3$ connecting the cross-section centroids, where $s \in [0,L] \subset \mathbb{R}$ is an arc-length coordinate and $L$ the length of the beam in the undeformed configuration.
 The orientations of the beam cross-sections are described by the rotation tensors $\boldsymbol{\Lambda}(s) \in SO(3)$, where $SO(3)$ represents the rotation group.
 The corresponding variations of these kinematic quantities,~i.e., the virtual displacements and rotations, are denoted as $\delta \boldsymbol{r}$ and $\boldsymbol{\theta}$, respectively.
 Eventually, the weak form of the mechanical balance equations is given as